thedatasociety/lab-influxdb-grafana/README.md

 <br/>
 <!-- /ds header -->

-# Sandbox for learning Graph Databases using Neo4j as an instance
+# Sandbox for learning Timeseries databases using InfluxDB as an instance

 This is binderhub-ready repository template for launching specific interfaces on [binderhub](https://github.com/jupyterhub/binderhub) instances while running a MongoDB server.